captcha-com/symfony-captcha-bundle/README.md

 ## Questions?

-If you encounter bugs, implementation issues, a usage scenario you would like to discuss, or you have any questions, please contact [BotDetetect Captcha Support](http://captcha.com/support).
+If you encounter bugs, implementation issues, a usage scenario you would like to discuss, or you have any questions, please contact [BotDetect Captcha Support](http://captcha.com/support).